 AUT research into Maori trading corroborated the fact that the Cooperative form of business enterprise and participation structure supports the observance of and adherence to the protocols of Tikanga Maori.

 The principles and protocols apply equally from the individual through to the largest Iwi tribal collectives whose non-tikanga elected officials have a very spotty record in terms of transparent corporate governance.

 The Constitution of the Co-Op provides for the Co-Ops TMS members to control not less than 60% of the voting capital as required under the New Zealand Cooperative Companies Act 1996.

 Co-Op legislation in most countries provides for external investor support.
 In NZ, IMS members can hold up to 40% - the figure provided for under the Constitution of the Co-Op.

-All investment focused early stage investors indirectly participate in the operations of the NZ Co-Op through the US incorporated capital raising entity
+Selected investments that target early stage investors indirectly participate in the operations of the NZ Co-Op through the US incorporated capital raising entity

 Copyright © 2021 Tribal Health Group - All Rights Reserved.